 7. In 1907 Oklahoma was the last U.S. state to declare Christmas as a legal Holiday.

-8. Did you know that Santa Claus is based on a real person, who was named St. Nikolas of Myra (also known as Nikolaos the Wonderworker, Bishop Saint Nicholas of Smyrna, and Nikolaos of Bari)?
+8. Did you know that Santa Claus is based on a real person named St. Nikolas of Myra (also called Nikolaos the Wonderworker, Bishop Saint Nicholas of Smyrna, and Nikolaos of Bari)?
 He lived during the fourth century and was born in Patara (in modern-day Turkey).
 He is the world’s most popular non-Biblical saint.

 10. Do you know who first decorated the Christmas tree?
 The Protestant reformer Martin Luther (1483-1546) is believed to have decorated the Christmas tree before anyone else.
 Inspired by the stars shining within the fir tree he decorated the first tree with candles.